 There are a variety of embroidered head panels and other customization available.
 Be sure to keep your budget in mind since many options will add to the cost of your casket.
-Casket lid inserts or cap panels, are a way to make the casket unique to the person.
+Casket lid inserts or cap panels are a way to make the casket unique to the person.
 Personalized designs, such as Military style, are readily available.
-Designs can be custom ordered and produced within a few days time.
+Designs can be custom ordered and produced within a few days.

 Choosing a Casket Provider

 - FUNERAL HOMES: The most convenient way to buy a casket is through the funeral home that is handling your arrangements.
 When buying from a funeral home you are protected by something called The Funeral Rule.
 This law requires that you are provided with a price list prior to seeing sample caskets.
 This means that you are entitled to look at only those products that fit your budget.
 To learn more about how casket buyers are protected under The Funeral Rule click here.